 A combination of chitosan and gelatin (ChG) has recently become an alternative in bone regeneration treatment.
-Upon in vitro and in vivo evaluation, this combination exhibits excellent biocompatibility.1-4 Few studies have successfully fabricated a scaffold containing ChG through the freezedrying method and showed an excellent interconnected porosity.
-On the other hand, a combination of ChG could be optimized in terms of degradability by regulating the porosity.
-However, the ChG scaffold also shows limited mechanical strength.
+Upon in vitro and in vivo evaluation, this combination exhibits excellent biocompatibility.^{1-4} Few studies have successfully fabricated a scaffold containing ChG through the freezedrying method and showed an excellent interconnected porosity.^{1,2,5} On the other hand, a combination of ChG could be optimized in terms of degradability by regulating the porosity.
+However, the ChG scaffold also shows limited mechanical strength.^{1,2} bone formation and eventually lead to appropriate bone remodeling.^{6,7,10-15}

-Inorganic materials could be added to increase the mechanical strength of the scaffold.6-9 ChG would act as the organic component or matrix that bonds the inorganic solid.
-Most inorganic materials used in orthopedic and dental treatment contain calcium phosphate. $\beta$ -tricalcium phosphate ( $\beta$ TCP) has a higher degradability compared to hydroxyapatite, which would later facilitate the new bone formation and eventually lead to appropriate bone remodeling.6,7,10-15
+Inorganic materials could be added to increase the mechanical strength of the scaffold.^{6-9} ChG would act as the organic component or matrix that bonds the inorganic solid.^{6,7} Most inorganic materials used in orthopedic and dental treatment contain calcium phosphate. β -tricalcium phosphate (β TCP) has a higher degradability compared to hydroxyapatite, which would later facilitate the new

 However, purchasing BTCP remains expensive, especially in developed countries.
-Researchers have attempted to develop $\beta$ TCP from natural sources, such as limestone.-Limestone has a main component of calcium carbonate, which makes it a potential source of calcium in fabricating BTCP.17-19 Putri et al.,18-20 successfully fabricated a composite scaffold from ChG with the addition of BTCP derived from limestone.
+Researchers have attempted to develop β TCP from natural sources, such as limestone.^{16,17}-Limestone has a main component of calcium carbonate, which makes it a potential source of calcium in fabricating BTCP.17-19 Putri et al.,18-20 successfully fabricated a composite scaffold from ChG with the addition of BTCP derived from limestone.
 However, the degradation of the scaffold has not yet been evaluated.
 One of the crucial parameters in fabricating biomaterials for bone regeneration application is to analyze the degradation in order to determine whether the materials will degrade in time with new bone formation in the bone remodeling cycle.
-Therefore, this study evaluates and compares the degradation of the ChG scaffold and the ChG scaffold with the addition of $\beta$ TCP derived from limestone (ChG- $\beta$ TCP).
+Therefore, this study evaluates and compares the degradation of the ChG scaffold and the ChG scaffold with the addition of β TCP derived from limestone (ChG- β TCP).
 Materials with a suitable degradation rate are applicable in bone regeneration treatment because, with appropriate degradation, new bone formation is expectedly to occur simultaneously, leading to proper bone remodeling.